cypress-io/cypress-grep/README.md

 ## Disable grep

-If you specify the `grep` parameters inside `cypress.json` file, you can disable it from the command line
+If you specify the `grep` parameters the [config file](https://docs.cypress.io/guides/references/configuration), you can disable it from the command line

 ```
 $ npx cypress run --env grep=,grepTags=,burn=